-To access the crate HVECAL4 we can use :
+To access the crate HVECAL4 we can use:

-hpsrun@clonsl1> ping hvecal4 hpsrun@clonsl1> caenhv hvecal4
+hpsrun@clonioc1> ping hvecal4 hpsrun@clonioc1> caenhv hvecal4 username : admin password : admin

 In the interface, select with the mouse "File", "Connect".
 Check the IP address obtained with ping if the connection would fail.